 We are a family run business that develops and delivers walking events with a creative twist.
 Our walks and ‘walkshops’ (walking workshops) are mainly artist led, depending on the event you choose there will be a mix of drawing, learning and making.
 Our focus is to be creative using walking as the art form.
 Participants come and explore an area, learn something new and develop skills.
 Group participation is fun and stimulating and you will be part of a walking performance.
 ‘The art is in taking part‘ which we call ‘walking creatively‘.

-Although being outdoors among trees is one of the healthiest things we can all do – we are adhering to the Government’s advice regarding outdoor events including our walks and walkshops.
-We will be dipping our toes in by running some ‘real-life’ events with others running online.
+We are adhering to the Government’s advice regarding outdoor events including our walks and walkshops.
+We will be dipping our toes in by running some ‘real-life’ ‘on-the-ground’ events with others running online.